Crassula closiana

-Crassula closiana is a herb in the family Crassulaceae that is native to Western Australia.
+Crassula closiana is a herb in the family Crassulaceae that is native to Mexico, Peru, Bolivia, Chile and Western Australia.

 The succulent annual herb has an erect habit and typically grows to a height of 1 to 10 cm.
 It produces white-cream flowers in the spring time between September and October.

-The plant is commonly found on granite slopes, sand dunes and in winter wet areas in the South West, Great Southern, Peel and Wheatbelt regions.
+In Australia, the plant is commonly found on granite slopes, sand dunes and in winter wet areas in the South West, Great Southern, Peel and Wheatbelt regions.

+In Chile, the species is distributed between the Atacama and O'Higgins regions.